About

 Djamila Ribeiro and Editorial Work

-In October 2022, the book *A resistência negra ao projeto de exclusão racial – Brasil 200 anos (1822-2022)*, organized by Prof. Hélio Santos, was released, gathering 18 texts from historical figures in the black movement, such as Kabengele Munanga, Sueli Carneiro, Cida Bento, and Ana Maria Gonçalves, to reflect on Brazil’s bicentennial of independence from a black perspective.
-Djamila Ribeiro contributed an article titled “A urgente democratização das mídias: Uma abordagem gaspariana”.
+In October 2022, the book A resistência negra ao projeto de exclusão racial – Brasil 200 anos (1822–2022) (Black Resistance to the Project of Racial Exclusion – Brazil 200 Years), organized by Prof. Hélio Santos, was released, gathering 18 texts from historical figures in the Black movement such as Kabengele Munanga, Sueli Carneiro, Cida Bento, and Ana Maria Gonçalves, to reflect on Brazil’s bicentennial of independence from a Black perspective.
+Djamila Ribeiro contributed an article titled A urgente democratização das mídias: Uma abordagem gaspariana (The Urgent Democratization of the Media: A Gasparian Approach).

-In June 2024, she was announced as the Coordinator of the “Feminismos do Sul Global” label, to be published by Record, under the prestigious Rosa dos Tempos imprint.
-The label has already announced the book *Feminismo Dalit*, written by Indian researchers who discuss the situation of women and their experiences as Dalits in India’s caste system.
+In June 2024, she was announced as the coordinator of the Feminismos do Sul Global (Feminisms of the Global South) label, to be published by Record under the prestigious Rosa dos Tempos imprint.
+The label has already announced the forthcoming release of Feminismo Dalit (Dalit Feminism), written by Indian researchers who discuss the situation of women and their experiences as Dalits in India’s caste system.

 Djamila Ribeiro and the Feminismos Plurais Collection

-“When Djamila (Ribeiro) cites Audre Lorde or other amazing black authors, whether fiction, non-fiction, poetry, or theater, publishers follow suit,” says Florencia Ferrari, director of Ubu Publishing in an interview with *O Globo*.
+“When Djamila (Ribeiro) cites Audre Lorde or other amazing black authors, whether fiction, non-fiction, poetry, or theater, publishers follow suit,” says Florencia Ferrari, director of Ubu Publishing in an interview with ‘O Globo’.

 Djamila Ribeiro and International Work

-Djamila Ribeiro is a member of the Beauvoir Society, which brings together scholars on the thought of Simone de Beauvoir.
-She has lectured at conferences in Oregon, St. Louis, Berkeley, Duke, Harvard, Kings College, Oxford, and many other universities.
-In 2018, she lectured at the “Angela Davis Chair for Invited Professors” at the University of Goethe in Germany, and in 2019 she was a visiting researcher at Maxcy’s College, invited by South Carolina University.
+Beyond publishing, Djamila Ribeiro is a member of the Beauvoir Society, which brings together leading scholars of Simone de Beauvoir’s thought.
+She has delivered lectures at universities including Oregon, St. Louis, Berkeley, Duke, Harvard, King’s College, and Oxford.
+In 2018, she lectured at the Angela Davis Chair for Invited Professors at Goethe University in Germany, and in 2019 she was invited as a visiting researcher at Maxcy’s College, University of South Carolina.
 She is also a visiting researcher at the University of Mainz in Germany.
-She regularly participates in major literary events in Frankfurt, Berlin, Edinburgh, Nairobi, Bogotá, and Brussels, among others.
-Her talks have been featured at UNESCO, the World Bank, and in parliaments in foreign countries.
+Djamila regularly participates in major international literary events in Frankfurt, Berlin, Edinburgh, Nairobi, Bogotá, and Brussels, and has spoken at UNESCO, the World Bank, and before foreign parliaments.

 São Paulo, February 28, 2023 – Published with biographical details, book purchasing links, recent articles, professional schedule, and contact information.